Building Connections Between Eating Disorders and ADHD

 When mental health conditions combine, they have the ability to create even more distress and hardships than any disorder alone, so learning about the connections these conditions have to one another is crucial.
 By understanding the links, you and your professionals can better understand symptoms and improve treatment.

-Researchers are currently looking into the association between eating disorders and attention-deficit hyperactivity disorder (ADHD).
+Researchers are currently looking into the association between eating disorders and attention deficit hyperactivity disorder (ADHD).
 They want to know how frequently these conditions co-occur and if one causes the other.

 What Are Eating Disorders?

-Symptoms which mark anorexia may include:
+Symptoms that mark anorexia may include:

 - A restriction in calorie intake that leads to a significantly low body weight based on age, sex, and physical health.

 - A powerful fear of gaining weight, “being fat,” or engaging in serious behaviors that stand in the way of gaining weight.

 - A flawed way in one’s perception of their body, a self-worth totally dependent on weight, or an inability to see the danger in low weight.

 Bulimia involves binges and compensatory behaviors.
 Binges are: